tempestphp/tempest-docs/src/Web/Documentation/content/main/1-framework/11-mapper.md

 ## Casters

 Sometimes you'll have to map textual data to complex data types.
 This is what casters are used for.
-A caster is called before writing data to a property and after reading data from a property.
-A common example is a caster that casts date strings to `DateTime` objects and back.
+A caster is called before writing data to a property.
+A common example is a caster that casts date strings to `DateTime` objects.
 Here's a simplified example:

 ```php
 use Tempest\Mapper\Caster;